stytchauth/stytch-nextjs-integration/README.md

 yarn install
 ```

-You can run a development server using:
+You can then run a development server using:

 ```bash
 npm run dev